seandstewart/bardly/pending/romances/pericles/11-player.md

 O, that the gods
 Would set me free from this unhallow'd place,
 Though they did change me to the meanest bird
-That flies i'the purer air! /
+That flies i' the purer air! /

 **LYSIMACHUS**
 / I did not think